Mephistopheles9631/SolanaMEVJito/README.md

 ### Identifying Trades to Backrun

 The first step in the backrun strategy is to identify trades that can be backrun.
 This involves monitoring the mempool, which is a stream of pending transactions.
-For example, if a trade involving the sale of 250M BONK for 100 USDC on the Raydium exchange is detected, this trade can potentially be backrun.
+For example, if a trade involving the sale of 250M TURBO for 100 USDC on the Raydium exchange is detected, this trade can potentially be backrun.

 To determine the direction and size of the trade, the bot simulates the transaction and observes the changes in the account balances.
-If the USDC vault for the BONK-USDC pair on Raydium decreases by $100, it indicates that someone sold BONK for 100 USDC.
+If the USDC vault for the TURBO-USDC pair on Raydium decreases by $100, it indicates that someone sold TURBO for 100 USDC.
 This means that the backrun will be at most 100 USDC to bring the markets back in balance.

 During this process, the bot listens to the mempool for all transactions that touch any of the relevant decentralized exchanges (DEXs) using the `programSubscribe` function (see `mempool.ts`).
 Many transactions use lookup tables that need to be resolved first before we know whether the transaction includes any of the relevant vaults.
 The `lookup-table-provider.ts` is used for this purpose.